kailash-manasarovar/statement/docs/timeline/2024/march.md

 - https://x.com/1FRGVN/status/1773436669007380597
 - The choir repertoire includes a song about domestic violence
 - That night I become extremely anxious and scared.
+- On my way home, through the tunnel, a man comes at me and blows in my face.

 ## Practice on the 14th

 - I go into practice at the conservatory
 - I'm extremely anxious and feel really uneasy in the piano room
 - I call the Irish embassy from there looking for help
 - On the way out I see Gloria.
-She's laughing at me saying, "finally you're leaving now"
+She's laughing at me saying, "finally you're leaving now".

 ## Nowhere big blokes